google/WebFundamentals/src/content/en/updates/2016/12/position-sticky.md

 # position:sticky is back in Chrome {: .page-title }

-4 years ago Eric Bidelman created a rather awesome blog post about the fact that `position: sticky` [landed in WebKit](/web/updates/2012/08/Stick-your-landings-position-sticky-lands-in-WebKit), which at the time was the engine that powered Chrome (as well as many other browsers including Safari).
-1 year later, and much to the consternation of web developers we [removed position:sticky from Chrome because](https://bugs.chromium.org/p/chromium/issues/detail?id=389638#c4) "the current implementation isn't designed in a way that integrates well with the existing scrolling and compositing system".
+Four years ago Eric Bidelman created a rather awesome blog post about the fact that `position: sticky` [landed in WebKit](/web/updates/2012/08/Stick-your-landings-position-sticky-lands-in-WebKit), which at the time was the engine that powered Chrome (as well as many other browsers including Safari).
+One year later, and much to the consternation of web developers we [removed `position:sticky` from Chrome because](https://bugs.chromium.org/p/chromium/issues/detail?id=389638#c4) "the current implementation isn't designed in a way that integrates well with the existing scrolling and compositing system".

-We've always wanted to get it back in to Chrome as the bug stated "Once we've got our scrolling and compositing house in order, we should return to position: sticky and implement the feature in a way that integrates well with the rest of the engine" &mdash; The [meta bug](https://bugs.chromium.org/p/chromium/issues/detail?id=231752) tracking the implementation has been worked on since 2013.
+We've always wanted to get it back in to Chrome as the bug stated, "Once we've got our scrolling and compositing house in order, we should return to `position: sticky` and implement the feature in a way that integrates well with the rest of the engine".
+The [meta bug](https://bugs.chromium.org/p/chromium/issues/detail?id=231752) tracking the implementation has been worked on since 2013.

-The great news is that as of Chrome 56 (currently beta as of December 2016, Stable in Jan 2017) `position: sticky` is now back in Chrome.
+The great news is that as of Chrome 56 (currently beta as of December 2016, stable in Jan 2017) `position: sticky` is now back in Chrome.

 ## What is position:sticky